 After successful completion of the 15-month didactic phase of the program, students will progress to the 12-month clinical learning phase.
 Before progression into the clinical learning phase, students must provide the program with a letter of medical clearance from their primary care provider.
-The clinical learning phase consists of more than 2,000 hours of patient care.
+The clinical learning phase consists of approximately 2000 hours of patient care.
 Eight clinical learning rotations, each six weeks in length, are conducted at a variety of outpatient and/or inpatient clinical sites.
 Scheduling of rotations will be subject to change.
 Students will be expected to develop their core competencies in the following areas: medical knowledge, interpersonal and communication skills, patient care, and professionalism.
 Students will also be expected to learn the professional competencies of practice-based learning and improvement focusing on the concept of systems-based practice for future life-long learning.

 PAS 5610 Internal Medicine (9 quarter credit hours)